lightningnetwork/lightning-rfc/02-peer-protocol.md

 - MUST NOT send `splice` before sending and receiving `funding_locked`.
 - MUST NOT send another splice message while a splice is being negotiated.
 - MUST NOT send a splice message after sending uncommitted changes.
-- If a splice is in progress:
+- If one or more splices is in progress:
-  - MUST NOT send a splice message with `funding_feerate_perkw` which is less than 1.25 the previous `funding_feerate_perkw` (rounded down).
+  - MUST NOT initiate a splice with `funding_feerate_perkw` which is less than 1.25 the previous `funding_feerate_perkw` (rounded down).
+  - MAY reply to a proposed splice with a lower `funding_feerate_perkw`
 - MUST NOT send other channel updates until splice negotiation has completed.

 The receiver:
+- SHOULD fail the splice if:
+  - there one or more splices is in progress, AND
+  - it has not initiated a `splice` itself, AND
-- SHOULD fail the splice if there is an ongoing splice, and the `funding_feerate_perkw` is not at least 1.25 the previous `funding_feerate_perkw` (rounded down).
+  - the `funding_feerate_perkw` is not at least 1.25 the previous `funding_feerate_perkw` (rounded down).
 - MUST respond with a `splice` message of its own if it has not already.
-- MUST NOT reply with `splice` until all commitment updates are resolved by bother peers.
-- MAY set `funding_feerate_perkw` below the received value.
+- MAY set `funding_feerate_perkw` in the reply below the received value.
 - MUST use the higher of the two `funding_feerate_perkw` as the feerate for the splice.
-- MUST NOT send other channel updates until splice negotiation has completed.

 #### Rationale